DRAFT

 GitHub actions should go in the .github/workflows directory of a git project.
 The file type is yml but the name can be anything.

 Example dotnet github action named dotnet.yml.
-This GitHub action builds a self contained dotnet console application, run tests, and zips and archives the output artifacts for Windows, Linux, and Mac.
+This GitHub action builds a self contained dotnet console application, run tests, publishes the tests, and zips and archives the output artifacts for Windows, Linux, and Mac.

 name: .NET